geeksareforlife/wandering-wolves/content/entries/2020-08-25-the-east-swamp.md

 Eventually we found the flower and returned to Ethel, buying a couple of potions.

-Later in the evening, we managed to buy three horses from the local stable.
-I named my white mare Ghost, Tooms named his piebald gelding Jeroboam (Jerry) and Grun named his brown mare Tabeesie.

 After dinner at {{< location "Doyle's Inn" >}}, we retired for the evening so we would be ready for our journey to Underbrow tomorrow.